Masai Mara

 Day Ten: Tsavo West – Tsavo East

-An early breakfast followed by a game drive.
-Depart and head to Tsavo East N/P arriving in time for lunch.
-Tsavo west and Tsavo east combined are the biggest parks in Kenya.
-Tsavo East is also known as the “Theatre of Wild”.
-Spend the afternoon at leisure and later go for the evening game drive.
+An early morning breakfast will be followed by a game drive.
+Depart for Tsavo East National Park, to arrive in time for lunch.
+Together, Tsavo West and Tsavo East form the largest national parks in Kenya.
+Tsavo East is often referred to as the “Theatre of Wild.”
+The afternoon will be free for leisure activities, after which an evening game drive will take place.

-The park also is also home to a great variety of bird life such as the black kite, crowned crane, lovebird and the sacred bird.
-Dinner and overnight at the campsite.
+Additionally, the park boasts a wide array of bird species, such as the black kites, crowned cranes, lovebirds and sacred ibis.
+Dinner and overnight accommodations will be provided at the campsite.

 Day Eleven: Tsavo East – Nairobi